LeoLOL12/linuxweek11/README.md

 # Result
-- A file with weather informatoin will be created /home/vagrant/week11/weather.txt
+- A file with weather information will be created /home/vagrant/week11/weather.txt
 - The file will be updated hourly